 The Pond by Nicola Davies is—in hindsight—the book I wish I’d found immediately after my brother died suddenly in February 2001.
 But even if it had existed then, I probably wouldn’t have found it, because it’s a children’s picture book, and I was an adult without children at the time.

-In this post I wrote for the Partnership for Inquiry Learning, I share what I learned from visiting consultant Matt Glover that completely changed my thinking about conferring in writing workshop.
+What I learned from visiting consultant Matt Glover that completely changed my thinking about conferring in writing workshop.

 I suspect my undergraduate writing students will have no difficulty recognizing at least one craft strategy in my recently published essay, “Reckoning.”
 I teach it early and often.